Offering holistic care to marginalised groups in Sussex

 Since 2018, HISC has worked in partnership with Survivors’ Network, the Sussex Rape Crisis Center, to provide a homeopathy service to adults (18yrs +) who have been affected by childhood sexual abuse, rape and sexual assault at any point in their lives.

 The clinic runs three times a month and is popular amongst service users at Survivors’ Network who report that homeopathy is a supportive therapy alongside other services provided.
 Staff members have also welcomed the homeopathy service as they are able to refer people who are on waiting lists for other services or those who are suffering physical, mental or emotional health issues and would like to access a complementary healthcare option.

 The homeopathy sessions are offered at very low cost, helping to empower people emotionally and psychologically to move on with their lives.

 SAFE IN SUSSEX

 In 2017, HISC was invited to work with Safe in Sussex at their refuges for individuals and families affected by domestic abuse.
 In 2018, HISC piloted a homeopathy service in their West Sussex refuges; this includes a new style of refuge, based on a Dutch model, sited in the community rather than at a hidden location.
 It aims at early intervention, respite and support before the abuse has escalated.

 MEET THE TEAM

-Caroline is one of the founder members of HISC, she qualified as a homeopath in 1996 and runs private practices in Brighton and London.
-Her role as HISC's project co-ordinator involves establishing successful partnerships with local organisations, enabling the delivery of homeopathic services to a range of marginalised groups.
+Carmel’s role as HISC’s project co-ordinator involves establishing successful partnerships with local organisations, and fundraising to enable the delivery of homeopathic services to a range of marginalised groups.